Associate Professor of Ophthalmology & Visual Science

 Phototransduction, Protein Trafficking, Retinal Degeneration

-The Fu lab is interested in using the visual system to study sensory transduction, protein trafficking, and the biological mechanisms underlying various types of neurodegeneration and aging, and to address post-genomic era challenges (e.g. translate enormous genetic information to functional information).
+The Fu lab is interested in using the visual system to study sensory transduction, protein trafficking, and the biological mechanisms underlying various types of neurodegeneration and aging.
 Please see our publications: PNAS 108, 14578-14583, 2011; PNAS 108:8879-8884, 2011; Nature Neuroscience 11: 565-571, 2008.
 Recently, the Fu lab has made significant progress toward the understanding of two blinding diseases: Leber congenital amaurosis (LCA), the most severe retinal dystrophy in early childhood, and age-related macular degeneration, the leading cause of irreversible blindness in the elderly.
 The PI has recently won the NEI Challenge to Identify Audacious Goals in Vision Research and Blindness Rehabilitation http://www.nei.nih.gov/challenge.
 A recent exciting project in the lab is to permanently correct disease-associated mutations in a patient using molecules that are specially designed to target mutated DNA sequences (such as TALEN and CRISPR) and that can be delivered safely and efficiently into the tissue.
 Such strategies could potentially provide the best cure or prevention for many diseases, which has the potential to forever transform healthcare.

-Students are expected to learn a variety of techniques including genetics, electrophysiology, biochemistry, cell biology, advanced in vivo and in vitro imaging, nanoparticle drug delivery, viral and non-viral based gene therapy, and animal behavior.
+Students are expected to learn a variety of techniques in modern neuroscience research including genetics, electrophysiology, biochemistry, cell biology, advanced in vivo and in vitro imaging, nanoparticle drug delivery, viral and non-viral based gene therapy, and animal behavior.

 Zhang, T., Zhang, N., Baehr, W., and Fu, Y. (2011) Cone opsin determines the time course of cone photoreceptor degeneration in Leber congenital amaurosis.
 Proc Natl Acad Sci U S A, 108 (21):8879-8884.